costa-rica/Fluxion00Web/docs/API_REFERENCE.md

 - Token must be valid JWT signed with `JWT_SECRET` containing `{ id: <user_id> }`
 - User ID is verified against Users table in database
 - Connection rejected before acceptance if authentication fails
+- Provider and model are specified at connection time and remain fixed for the session
+- Backend does not validate model names - LLM API will return errors for invalid models

 ---